pypekit/pypekit/README.md

 # pypekit

-A lightweight pipeline framework for Python.
+A lightweight Python framework for the automatic synthesis and cached execution of pipelines.
 The Documentation can be found [`here`](https://pypekit.readthedocs.io/).

 ## Installation